Sunset Boulevard (film): Plot

-At a mansion on Sunset Boulevard, a group of police officers and photographers discover the body of Joe Gillis, floating face down in the swimming pool.
+At a mansion on Sunset Boulevard, police officers and photographers discover the body of Joe Gillis floating face down in the swimming pool.
 In a flashback, Joe relates the events leading to his death.

-Six months earlier, Joe was a down-on-his-luck screenwriter, trying to interest Paramount Pictures in a story he submitted.
+Six months earlier, Joe, a down-on-his-luck screenwriter, tries to interest Paramount Pictures in a story he submitted.
 Script reader Betty Schaefer harshly critiques it, unaware that Joe is listening.
-Later, while fleeing from repossession men seeking his car, Joe turns into the driveway of a seemingly deserted mansion inhabited by forgotten silent film star Norma Desmond.
+Later, while fleeing from repo men seeking his car, Joe turns into the driveway of a seemingly deserted mansion inhabited by forgotten silent film star Norma Desmond.
 Learning that Joe is a writer, Norma asks his opinion of a script she has written for a film about Salome.
 She plans to play the role herself in her return to the screen.
 Joe finds her script abysmal but flatters her into hiring him as a script doctor.

-Moved into Norma's mansion at her insistence, Joe sees that Norma refuses to accept that her fame has evaporated, and he learns that her butler Max secretly writes the fan letters she receives.
-At her New Year's Eve party, he realizes she has fallen in love with him.
-Joe tries to let her down gently, but Norma slaps him and retreats to her room.
+Joe moves into Norma's mansion at her insistence and sees that Norma refuses to believe that her fame has evaporated.
+Her butler, Max, secretly writes all of the fan mail she receives to maintain the illusion.
+At her New Year's Eve party, Joe realizes that she has fallen in love with him.
+He tries to let her down gently, but Norma slaps him and retreats to her room, distraught.
 Joe visits his friend Artie Green and again meets Betty, who thinks a scene in one of Joe's scripts has potential.
-When he phones Max to have him pack his things, Max tells him Norma cut her wrists with his razor.
-Joe returns to Norma and their relationship becomes non-platonic.
+When he phones Max to have him pack his things, Max tells him Norma has cut her wrists with his razor.
+Joe then returns to Norma, and their relationship becomes sexual.

 Norma has Max deliver the edited Salome script to her former director Cecil B. DeMille at Paramount.
 She starts getting calls from Paramount executive Gordon Cole but refuses to speak to anyone except DeMille.
 Eventually, she has Max drive her and Joe to Paramount in her 1929 Isotta Fraschini.
-DeMille welcomes her affectionately and treats her with great respect, tactfully evading her questions about her script.
-Max learns that Cole merely wants to rent her unusual car for a film.
+DeMille welcomes her affectionately and treats her with great respect but tactfully evades her questions about the script.
+Max then learns that Cole only called her because he wants to rent her Isotta Fraschini for use in a film.